MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-SafeAttachmentPolicy.md

 ## DESCRIPTION
 Safe Attachments is a feature in Microsoft Defender for Office 365 that opens email attachments in a special hypervisor environment to detect malicious activity.
 For more information, see [Safe Attachments in Defender for Office 365](https://docs.microsoft.com/microsoft-365/security/office-365-security/atp-safe-attachments).

+A safe attachment policy can be assigned to only one safe attachment rule by using the SafeAttachmentPolicy parameter on the New-SafeAttachmentRule or Set-SafeAttachmentRule cmdlets.

 You need to be assigned permissions before you can run this cmdlet.
 Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
 To find the permissions required to run any cmdlet or parameter in your organization, see [Find the permissions required to run any Exchange cmdlet](https://docs.microsoft.com/powershell/exchange/find-exchange-cmdlet-permissions).

 ## EXAMPLES